historical-repositories/gentoo/README.md

 #### By exporting an archive of the files

-This saves I/O since only the files are exported.
+This saves you storage, since only the files are exported.

 ```console
 ➜ # go to the target directory